mostsignificant/util/README.md

 ### Data structures

-- util::array
-- util::buffer
-- util::ring_buffer
+- util::buffer, a fixed-size data storage with additional dynamic storage if needed
+- util::ring_buffer, a fixed-sized container behaving like an end-to-end connected queue
+- util::sorted, a wrapper for keeping containers sorted

 ### Iterators

 - util::enumerate, a Python-like helper to iterate through a container with value and index
-- util::multirator, an iterator that can go several ranges simultaneously
+- util::multirator, an iterator that can go through several ranges simultaneously
+- util::range, a Python-like helper to create a quick range

-### Utilities
+### Helper

 - util::flags
-- util::non_copyable and util::non_moveable
+- util::non_copyable and util::non_moveable, for disallowing copying or moving on objects
-- util::sorted with util::sorted_vector, util::sorted_list etc.
-- util::var
+- util::var, for enforcing more strict named typing
 - util::ignore_unused

-### Memory management
+### Resource management

 - util::guarded
 - util::object